MacMannes/stackmob-docs/sdks/customcode/guides/developer.md

 To cover a universal audience, this developer guide will be covered in Java, though the fundamentals apply to each supported language of Scala and Clojure as well.

+Code examples of the topics covered in this Developer Guide can be found in our GitHub repositories below.

 <div class="alert alert-info">
   <div class="row-fluid">
     <div class="span12">